PietPtr/compressor/README.md

 ![Compressor](resources/gui.png)

 # Compressor
 Custom compressor to learn VST3 plugin development.
+Build VST3 plugin with `make build`.
+All other make targets are debug builds.

 # Plugalyzer
 Requires [Plugalyzer](https://github.com/CrushedPixel/Plugalyzer) for certain make targets used for low level debugging, e.g. `make triangle`, which plots some small amount of samples and other debug values using matplotlib: